 Once the pork belly reaches 155°F, remove it from the smoker and let it chill in the refrigerator before slicing.
 Chilling the bacon will make it easier to slice and will also help the flavors deepen and develop.

 Slicing the pork belly is the final step before cooking.
-Slice the pork belly as thick or thin as you’d like your bacon strips.
+Slice the pork belly as thick or thin with bbq knife as you’d like your bacon strips.

 When you’re ready, fry the applewood-smoked bacon in a cast iron skillet until it’s crispy and delicious.
 The cast iron skillet will give the bacon a crispy exterior and will also help it cook evenly.